Are you new to camping?

 We are going to assume that you have never camped before.
 We’re talking actually spending a night in the great outdoors, not falling asleep in a hammock in the backyard or crashing on the couch of some random person you met the other night.
 Camping, in the purest form, is an adventure.
 Okay, yes, you can argue that sleeping in your car in the Wal-Mart parking lot was an adventure.

 We’ll give you that.
 However, the kind of adventure we are talking about is completely different than that.
 It’s something you would normally premeditate and actually plan to experience rather than accidentally have to adapt for because you got locked out of your apartment or some other easily preventable reason.
-Camping is fun, and you can increase the level of enjoyment by having a number of the following accessories to add to your gear.

 First Things, First